qidi-community/Plus4-Wiki/content/add-additional-cameras/better piezo and induction probe accuracy (kuo)/README.md

 # 8. Set Desired Z-offset for 1st Layer.
-I set set and store z-offset between bed and nozzle directly in the formula that specifies z-offset-internal
+I set and store z-offset between bed and nozzle directly in the formula that specifies z-offset-internal

 Find the section in gcode_macro for get_zoffset